TMB-ADMB-Workshops/DevelopersWorkshop2017/agenda.md

 __Possible Topics__

-   * Discuss with TMB developers to add spatial-temporal tools into ADMB (Requested by Mark Maunder).
+   * Discuss with TMB developers to add spatial-temporal tools into ADMB (Requested by Mark Maunder)

-   * Presentation on TINY_AD (proposed by John Sibert).
+   * Presentation on TINY_AD (proposed by John Sibert)
-     * Using TINY_AD to improve ADMB code base.
+     * Using TINY_AD to improve ADMB code base
      * Using TINY_AD to improve existing ADMB applications.
-Possible breakout session.
+Possible breakout session

    * Improvements to MCMC functionality
-     * Demonstrate stable versions of NUTS for TMB and ADMB and how they compare to Stan.
+     * Demonstrate stable versions of NUTS for TMB and ADMB and how they compare to Stan
      * What can go wrong and how to fix it (focus on stock assessments).
-Try on some real models.
+Try on some real models
-     * Discuss next steps (if any).
+     * Discuss next steps (if any)

    * Priotizing avenues for statistical improvement
      * Variational methods